-- SOL -Attorneys for OSHA (and other DOL agencies) - OSHA must prove all elements of citation - After a hearing before ALJ, cases may be appealed to Federal Occupational Safety and Health Review Commission, the Appellate Courts and then U. S. Supreme Court
+- Case Moves to Solicitor's Office - Attorneys for OSHA (and other DOL agencies) - OSHA must prove all elements of citation - Most cases settle, but opportunity for hearing - After a hearing, cases may be appealed to Review Commission, the Appellate Courts and then U. S. Supreme Court